Bogdan Petriceicu Hasdeu National College: High school (1894–present)

 In 1893, the Ministry issued an order to approve the opening of the first high-school class at the Al. Hâjdeu school, which happened in 1894.
 The first high-school class graduated in 1897.
 Basil Iorgulescu resigned as headmaster in 1901, due to poor health, and died three years later.

 During World War I, the high school was closed and the building was used by the army as a military hospital.
 As Buzău was occupied by German forces, the Romanian Army evacuated the city on 26 November 1916.
 Five days later, the German Army reached Buzău and also decided to use Hasdeu as a hospital, as well as stable for horses.
 On 11 February 1918, before the end of the German occupation, the Hasdeu reopened in a different building, provided by the mayor and shared with the Theological Seminar and the Şcoala Normală.
 Eventually, on 1 November 1918, as the war was almost over, the German Army allowed the school to use its own building for classes.
 The war damaged the buildings heavily, and many valuable items, as well as 20% of the books in the library were lost at the time.
 Headmaster Nazarie assessed the losses to 1.8 million lei.

 By 1923, the school had over 1000 students registered and the classes were organized in two shifts.
 Additional land was purchased in order to build a dorm.
 Although the high-school had to downsize during the Great Depression, in 1932, the school changed its patron to Bogdan Petriceicu Hasdeu, as it had initially been the school's request.
 At the ceremony, a bust of Hasdeu, sculpted by Oscar Han was unveiled in front of the main building.

-During World War II classes continued, but the dorm was requisitioned by the Romanian army.
+During World War II. classes continued, but the dorm was requisitioned by the Romanian Army.
 After the war, the school became 100% state-funded, as tuition was forbidden by the communist government.
-In 1953, the school was renamed Middle school no. 1, Buzău, losing the right to hold the name of its patron, Bogdan Petriceicu Hasdeu, until 1958.
+In 1953, the school was renamed Middle School no. 1, Buzău, losing the right to hold the name of its patron, Bogdan Petriceicu Hasdeu, until 1958.
 Also, primary and secondary school classes were organized along with the high school ones.

 In 1965, it was renamed B.P.
-Hasdeu high-school, and the primary school classes were liquidated.
+Hasdeu High School, and the primary school classes were terminated.
 However, secondary school classes were kept.

-The Hasdeu received the title of National College (title given to the best Romanian high-schools) in 1996.
+The school received the title of National College (title given to the best Romanian high-schools) in 1996.